 Latvia, one of the three Baltic States, covers an area of 64,589 square kilometres.
-Latvia's population was estimated to be 2.013 million in 2014, indicating a continued fall from the 2000 figure of 2.38 million.
-This demographic shift reflects factors such as emigration, an ageing population and a falling birth rate.
+Latvia's population in 2016 was two million.
+The population has declined since 2000, as a result of emigration, primarily to other EU member states, an ageing population and a falling birth rate.
 The capital of Latvia is Riga.
 Latvia celebrates its national day on 18 November (Independence Day), and will mark its centenary in 2018.

 System of Government

 Latvia regained its independence from the Soviet Union in August 1991.
 Under the Constitution, the President is elected by members of the unicameral Parliament (Saeima) for a four-year term and has limited powers.
 The President appoints the Prime Minister, approves the Cabinet and may return legislation to the Saeima.
 The Saeima has 100 members, who are elected.
 National elections for the Saeima are held on the first Saturday in October every four years.

 Latvia joined the EU on 1 May 2004 and was accepted into the Eurozone on 1 January 2014.
 Latvia joined the World Trade Organization in 2009 and the Organization for Economic Co-operation and Development (OECD) in July 2016.

 Australia recognised Latvia's regaining of independence on 27 August 1991.
-Latvia and Australia enjoy friendly, co-operative relations with strong people to people links flowing from large numbers of Latvians who migrated to Australia in the twentieth century, primarily at the end of World War II.
+Latvia and Australia enjoy friendly, co-operative relations with strong people-to-people links as a result of the large numbers of Latvians who migrated to Australia, particularly in the aftermath of World War II.
 At the time of the 2016 Census, there were 20,514 people in Australia of Latvian ancestry.

 The Australian Ambassador in Stockholm is accredited to Latvia.
 The Latvian Ambassador in Tokyo has non-resident accreditation to Australia.
 Latvia is represented in Australia by Honorary Consuls in New South Wales, Victoria, Queensland, South Australia and Western Australia.

 The relationship between Australia and Latvia is underpinned by bilateral agreements covering Trade and Economic Cooperation (1993), Extradition (2005) and Social Security (2011).